eliasnogueira/restassured-workshop-3h/docs/object-mapping/lab1.md

     - `@Builder`
     - `@NoArgsConstructor`
     - `@AllArgsConstructor`
-5. Add the following `private` attributes and it's type:
+5. Add the following `private` attributes and their type:

     | type         | name         |
     |--------------|--------------|